 Just how bad are things in La La Land?

-Well, for starters, the Lakers utterly embarrassed themselves before the trade deadline, offering up their entire young core, plus draft picks, in a deal that was never going to happen in the first place.
+Well, for starters, the Lakers utterly embarrassed themselves before the trade deadline, offering up their entire young core, plus draft picks, in a deal that was never going to happen in the

 Magic Johnson can look befuddled and wonder what went wrong, and I’m happy to fill him in.